A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Statements of the results

 Another natural question concerns the uniform integrability of the martingale \(\psi^{(n)}(i)\).
-Let us ask a more precise question : is it true (at least for \(\Z^d\) with constant weights) that transience of the VRJP implies that the martingale \(\psi^{(n)}(i)\) is bounded in \(L^2\)?
+Let us ask a more precise question: is it true (at least for \(\Z^d\) with constant weights) that transience of the VRJP implies that the martingale \(\psi^{(n)}(i)\) is bounded in \(L^2\)?
 It is quite natural to expect such a property from relation (\ref{eq-mart-crochet}) since \(\hat G^{(n)}(i,i)\) appears to be the quadratic variation of \(\psi^{(n)}(i)\).
 This would have several consequences.
 Firstly, it would imply that in dimension \(d\ge 3\), the VRJP satisfies a functional central limit theorem as soon as the VRJP is transient, by the same argument as that of the proof of Theorem~\ref{thm-clt}.
 It would also imply directly that the VRJP is recurrent as soon as the reversible Markov chain in conductances \((W_{i,j})\) is recurrent, if the group of automorphisms of \((\ggg,W)\) is transitive.
 Indeed, assume that the property is true and the VRJP is transient.
 By Theorem~\ref{convergence}, the discrete time process \((\tilde Z_n)\) would be represented as a mixture of reversible Markov chains with conductances \(W_{i,j} G(0,i)G(0,j)\).
-It is rather easy (cf Remark~\ref{max-principle}) to show that
+From Proposition~\ref{coro-escape-proba} applied to $i_0=0$, we have that

 Hence, \((\tilde Z_n)\) is equivalently a mixture of Markov chains with conductances

 But \((\psi(i))\) is stationary ergodic, if \(\psi_0\) is squared integrable, we would have